dfinity/portal/docs/tutorials/developer-journey/level-1/index.md

     - Obtaining canister information.
     - Adding an identity as a controller of a canister.
     - Managing the running state of a canister.
+    - Checking the cycles balance of a canister.
+    - Topping up a canister.
+    - Getting cycles back from a canister.
     - Setting the canister's freezing threshold.
     - Deleting a canister.